FactoryTalk-Optix/NetLogic_CheatSheet/pages/companion-specs.md

 - Add them to FT Optix in one of these paths (make sure to replace your username or the proper FT Optix setup folder):
     - `C:\Users\<username>\Documents\Rockwell Automation\FactoryTalk Optix\CompanionSpecifications`
     - `C:\Program Files\Rockwell Automation\FactoryTalk Optix\Studio <version number>\CompanionSpecifications`
-- Restart the IDE after adding files to one of those paths in order to load new files
+- Restart the IDE after adding files to one of those paths to load new files
     - Check the FT Optix output if any error was reported after loading the files

 ## Create an instance of a Companion Specs type